webpack-contrib/webpack-serve/README.md

-                        containing the app name and arguments for the app --open-path         The path with the app a browser should open to --port              The port the app should listen on --version           Display the webpack-serve version
+                        containing the app name and arguments for the app --open-path         The path with the app a browser should open to --port              The port the app should listen on --require, -r       Preload one or more modules before loading the webpack configuration --version           Display the webpack-serve version

   Examples